KarenWaskewitz/Analyzing-Interview-Transcripts/README.md

 -> import the following modules: pandas, openpyxl, tqdm, requests (the first two to process the excel file, the second one to show progress of the analysis, the last one to allow communication between ollama and python)

-- for the chatgpt code: import the openai module
+- for the chatgpt code: import the openai module, results reported in "students_gpt_analysis_results.xlsx" and "students_gpt_summary_percentages.xlsx"
 - for the llama code: install Ollama, then in the termial give the two commands: ollama pull llama3, serve ollama